tacaly/pylogs/README.md

-# pylog🐍
+# pylog
-A Python error handler, make logs to file or to console.
+A Python 🐍 error handler, make logs to file or to console.